sizzflyer/study-plan/README.md

  15. [Computer Science and Engineering (Course 6-3)](http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/)<br>
     1. ``6.001`` Introduction to Computer Science Programming in Python
       1. What is Computation?
+      2. Branching and Iteration
+      3. String Manipulation, Guess and Check, Approximations, Bisection